-The sensor fusion implemented by Sensoric Solutions provides Mercedes-Benz with the advantages of low-noise and real-time capable measurement of the slip angle.
-A significant benefit lies in addressing the error component of the slip angle signal caused by vehicle body movement.
+The sensor fusion implemented by Sensoric Solutions provides Mercedes-Benz with the advantages of low-noise, real-time-capable measurement of the slip angle.
+A significant benefit is that it addresses the error component of the slip angle signal caused by vehicle body movement.
 This is achieved through a correction function that detects and compensates for the roll motion.
-This capability is particularly critical during vehicle testing, as the objective is to analyze the slip angle of the rigid-body vehicle under planar motion conditions.
+This is particularly critical during vehicle testing as the objective is to analyze the slip angle of the rigid-body vehicle under planar motion conditions.
 This ensures that measurements accurately reflect the true dynamics of the vehicle, free from interference caused by body roll or other non-planar movements.